tezos-checker/checker/docs/glossary.md

 A dequeue implemented as a balanced binary tree representing an ordered list of [liquidation slices](#liquidation-slice).
 Slices at the front of the queue are periodically batched into a [liquidation lot](#liquidation-lot)

+## Burrow

+A contract for a “deposit account” that supports a few operations, e.g. “minting” (ie. borrowing) kit, or “burning” (ie. repaying) kit.
+A fresh burrow contract is created for every depositor, and only checker is allowed to access it.

 ## Imbalance